rtomrud/eslint-config-pretty-strict/README.md

 Code style must be consistent.
 Code should be unsurprising.
 The readers need to be able to trust that the structures and patterns they have seen in one source file will mean the same thing in others, because a code base with an inconsistent style taxes the reader with additional cognitive load.

-Forcing every contributor to read and comply with a style guide isn't an ideal solution, as the rules may be hard to interiorize.
+Forcing every contributor to read and comply with a style guide is not an ideal solution, as the rules may be hard to interiorize.
 This leads to overlooked or unenforced rules.
 Then code reviews catch style errors and time is wasted with nitpicks, which is why style rules should be automatically enforced.

 This opinionated linter config provides strictly configured [ESLint](https://eslint.org/docs/about/) rules to [prevent errors](#1-ban-error-prone-code) and enforce [best](#2-dont-repeat-yourself) [practices](#3-do-one-thing).
 It also [automatically formats code](#4-automate-formatting) through [Prettier](https://prettier.io/docs/en/index.html) and [fixable ESLint rules](https://eslint.org/docs/user-guide/command-line-interface#--fix) to ensure consistent formatting.